-- The doc contains relevant documents, such as the user's guide and instructions. - The src is the subdirectory for the source code.
-It also includes the Fortran libraries of linearized Mie/T-Matrix code and VLIDORT (version of 2.6) model. - \bullet The run is used to run the model, which contains the neessary namelist file and input files. - The util folder consists some analysis tools for the model outputs, including IDL routines.
+- The doc contains relevant documents, such as the user's guide and instructions.
+This folder is removed as v1.5.3.
+There is a standalone repository for User Guides at GitLab. - The src is the subdirectory for the source code.
+It also includes the Fortran libraries of linearized Mie/T-Matrix code and VLIDORT (version of 2.6) model. - The run is used to run the model, which contains the neessary namelist file and input files. - The util folder consists some analysis tools for the model outputs, including IDL routines.